Add this page to your book

 - If you click the Show Clearable Holds box, it will show you which items have been on the holds shelf for more than 7 days.

 - The Available On column displays the date that the item was actually placed on the holds shelf.

 - Each library system may determine how many days to allow their own items to remain on the holds shelf.
 However, items belonging to a different library system should not be held for more than 7 days.

-- If you have checked the View Clearable Holds box and you press the Clear These Holds button, the current holds for the listed items are all cancelled at once, but their item status will still read 'On holds shelf' until you check the items in.
+If you have checked the Show Clearable Holds box and you press the Clear These Holds button, the current holds for the listed items are all canceled at once, but their item status will still read 'On holds shelf' until you check the items in.
 If you use this method, you do not need to use the 'Clear Holds Shelf' Checkin Modifier, you can just check the books in as normal.

 Checking in Returned Holds

 When a patron returns an item that is owned by another library, the system will print out a transit slip directing the staff to return the item to the owning library (or to the next location waiting for a hold on the item).
 Route these items to the appropriate location within 24 hours of their return.

 A hold can be placed on an item and then suspended (inactivated) until a later date by staff or the patron.
 The holds targeter will ignore these holds while they are inactive.